faerlin-developer/fractal-animation-server/README.md

 cluster, orchestrated with `Traefik` as the ingress controller.
 User requests are received via REST endpoints, queued in `Redis` queue for processing, and handled by worker services that generate Julia set animations.
 User and task metadata information are persisted in `Postgres`, while the rendered MP4 files are stored in `MinIO` (object storage service).
-Users can retrieve their completed fractal animations directly from object storage via pre-signed URLs.
+Users can retrieve their completed fractal animations directly from the object storage via pre-signed URLs.

 __Authentication__: Users create accounts and are authenticated securely.
 Upon login, a JSON Web Token (JWT) is issued, which the client includes in subsequent requests.